 But for me, it's simply utterly beautiful and I hope my images have helped to express that beauty to you.

-This gallery was made from the rocks in a 20 square metre area of a local Anglesey beach.
+This gallery was made from the rocks in a 20 square metre area of an Anglesey beach.

 I was totally awestruck by the colour, texture, patterns and contortions in such a small area.
 The earth was calling to me - singing it's 'wondrous song' and I simply had to try and express it's 'awesomness' through my imagery.
 Click on the individual images to enlarge.
 I hope you enjoy it.

 For more background and technical details, see below.

 All images are copyright of Cheryl Hamer Photography

 I am very aware that the tectonic and volcanic action which made these photos possible took place millions of years ago.
 However, similar actions are taking place right now in many corners of the world - for example Nepal, and Chile very recently.
 For the people affected by this, the earths movement is very far from beautiful or wondrous.